Nathan-47/marvel-vs/README.md

 2. Once downloaded upload folder into VS Code, click the `live server extension` found bottom right of VS Code workspace and you are on your way.

 <br />

+## Note
+This project is in no way affiliated with Marvel.
+This project is intended as a development learning exercise.